Localized numerical impulses solutions in diffuse neural networks modeled by the complex fractional Ginzburg-Landau equation: Equation of motion

 In the following, we replace the solutions (\ref{5}) and their derivatives in the new membrane potential equation of motion given by the first equation of \eqref{4}.
-We then group terms in the same power of $\varepsilon$, which leads us to a system of equations.
+We then group the terms in the same power of $\varepsilon$, which leads us to a system of equations.
 Each of these equations will correspond to each approximation for specific harmonics.
-To reach this goal, we consider the infinite network of neural oscillators ($N\rightarrow \infty$) and introduce the following functions
+To reach this goal, we consider the infinite network of neural oscillators ($N\rightarrow \infty$).
+We multiply Eq. (\ref{4}) by $\exp(-ikn)$ and we sum over $n$ from $-\infty$ to $+\infty$.
+Then, we introduce the following functions

-with $j=1,2$, and
+with $j=1,2,3$, and

 where $\zeta(\alpha)$ is the Riemann zeta function.